yilisnataly/yilisnataly/README.md

 :heart: DevOps | :black_heart: Gym | :blue_heart: Travel

- I am ***Yilis*** and I have recently completed a coding Bootcamp in DevOps, so I am constantly updating my skills.
+ I am ***Yilis*** and I have recently completed a coding Bootcamp in DevOps, so I am constantly updating my professional skills.
 I have a technical backgroud where I have been working with several technologies, such as, Linux, MySQL, Python, Docker, Kubernetes, Helm charts, Ansible, Terraform, GCP, AWS, CI/CD, Jenkins, GitHub actions, GitHub, Prometheus y Grafana.

  Here you might find some of my projects where I have been working on.